MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nf-webservices-wsflushbody.md

 Flushes all accumulated message body data that has been written.

-                When message uses <a href="https://msdn.microsoft.com/70ff43f5-6f1a-4bbb-aa39-6fb9476e6a37">WsWriteBody</a> or XML Writer the data is accumulated in a buffer.
-WsFlushBody subsequently performs the actual I/O.
+When message uses <a href="https://msdn.microsoft.com/70ff43f5-6f1a-4bbb-aa39-6fb9476e6a37">WsWriteBody</a> or XML Writerthe data is accumulated in a buffer.
+WsFlushBody subsequently performs the actual
+                I/O.

 WsFlushBody is typically used when  channel I/O is set to
                 <a href="https://msdn.microsoft.com/6153bef6-f37f-4bc6-b1c5-5fbedd6bd234">WS_STREAMED_OUTPUT_TRANSFER_MODE</a>, or when using an
                 XML Writer  set to use <a href="https://msdn.microsoft.com/8ee4ea59-5cdc-43bf-80c0-8f8632fee274">WS_XML_WRITER_STREAM_OUTPUT</a>.